| | | | | | |

 What Toppings Are Used in Dahi Puri Chaat Bombs?
 Let’s Talk About It!

 • Green Coriander Chutney: As the name implies, green chutney is made with fresh herbs — namely, coriander (cilantro) and mint leaves.
-It has a light, bright, fresh flavor.
-You can either make your own green chutney or buy it premade at your local Indian store.
+It has a light, bright, fresh flavour.
+You can either make green chutney following my recipe (click the link) or buy it premade at your local Indian store.

 • Nylon Sev: Sev are crispy chickpea-flour noodles essential for Indian street food.
 I highly recommend nylon sev (ultra-thin) for this recipe, but any will do.
 Making nylon sev at home is a little tricky, but it can be purchased too.